Grandma Old Fashioned Sweet Potato Pie Recipe

 This post may contain affiliate partner links.
 View our privacy statement HERE.

-Grandma’s old-fashioned sweet potato pie recipe is likely a legacy soul food recipe honoring a legacy of West African influences passed down from one African-American generation to another.
-You are right to have questions about making this integral iconic dish.
+Grandma’s old-fashioned sweet potato pie is a legacy soul food recipe honoring traditions of West African influences in sweet potato pie passed down from one African-American generation to another.

-For me, my grandma’s and my mom’s sweet potato pie is a dessert family favorite that introduced warm spicy notes of cinnamon and clove as part of its signature soul food spices, along with silky evaporated milk in the recipe.
-This dessert is like an evergreen holiday.
-A big warm hug!
+My grandma’s and my mom’s sweet potato pies are dessert family favorites that introduced warm spicy notes of cinnamon and clove as part of its signature soul food spices, along with silky evaporated milk in the recipe.

-But with today’s modern cooking appliances, you may be surprised that old-fashioned sweet potato pie is a very easy-to-make soul food Southern dessert!
+Knowing what mistakes to avoid when making sweet potato pie is integral to the legacy of this classic Southern dish.
+But, with today’s modern cooking appliances, you may be surprised that old-fashioned sweet potato pie is a very easy-to-make soul food Southern dessert.

 - Evaporated milk – Evaporated milk adds a velvety smoothness to the pie.